daxzio/cocotbext-jtag/README.md

 `JTAGDriver` needs to be told what devices are in the JTAG chain it is communicating with inside the `dut`.
 A `JTAGDevice` needs to be defined for this purpose or a device that inherits from this base class.

 A `JTAGDevice` needs a _name_, _idcode_ and _ir_len_.
-It also seens to have the IR Register map defined and the width of the the register.
+It also needs to have the IR Register map defined and the width of the register.
 'BYPASS' is prepopulated in the base class at last address in the IRLEN address map.

-First inherit from the base class, , and after add all the other IR regiters using the _add_jtag_reg_ method.
+First inherit from the base class, and then add all the other IR registers using the _add_jtag_reg_ method.

     from cocotbext.jtag import JTAGDevice